mavlink/qgroundcontrol/README.md

 ### Additional build notes for all supported OS

 * Debug Builds: By default qmake will create makefiles for a release build.
 If you want a debug build add `CONFIG+=debug` to the command line.
 * Warnings as Errors: Specifying `CONFIG+=WarningsAsErrorsOn` will turn all warnings into errors which break the build.
 If you are working on a pull request you plan to submit to github for consideration, you should always run with this settings turned on, since it is required for all pull requests.
+NOTE: Putting this line into a file called "user_config.pri" in the top-level directory will set this flag on all builds without interfering with the GIT history.
 * Parallel builds: For Linux and OSX you can use the '-j#' option to run parellel builds.
 On Windows parallel builds are on by default.
 * Location of built files: Individual build file results can be found in the `build_debug` or `build_release` directories.
 The built executable can be found in the `debug` or `release` directory.
 * Incremental builds: Incremental builds may not be 100% reliable.
 If you find something strange happening that seems like a bad build.
 Delete your `build_debug` and `build_release` directories and run qmake again.